rf/vld/README.md

 }

-// InvalidPropertyError: Expected property 'foo' of `options` to be string,
+// throws InvalidPropertyError: Expected property 'foo' of `options` to be
-// but instead got 39 (number)
+// string, but instead got 39 (number) doThing({foo: 39});
-doThing({foo: 39});